Revised 5-27-2008

-The alternator stator in the Honda GL500I Silverwing was replaced with a new one (mfg.
-Electrex or ElectroSport Industries) as a preventive maintenance action in preparation for the upcoming big trip.
+The alternator stator in my Honda GL500I Silverwing was replaced with a new one (mfg.
+Electrex a.k.a.
+Electrosport Industries) as a preventive maintenance action in preparation for a 2006 vacation trip.
 Installation went smoothly with no indication of any problems.
 After the engine was reassembled and installed the charging system was checked and found to be working properly.

 On 2-5-2006 I took the bike out for a 100 mile test ride.
 The temperature was in the 30's F with gusty winds so this was a good opportunity to check out the electrically heated jacket liner and Heat-troller.
 The battery voltage was constantly monitored to assess charging system performance with this extra load.
 For 95 miles everything worked perfectly with the jacket liner keeping me toasty warm and the charging system maintaining approximately 14 Volts.
 Very nice.